Income requirement for students

 - a bank statement for the account from which the funds were transferred to your account.

 - You can have a bank account in any country, as long as you can use it in Finland.
 You have to be able to withdraw money from the account when you are in Finland.

-- If your bank account does not hold the sums mentioned above, you should attach to your application a certificate of the benefits offered by your educational institution.
+- If your educational institution provides you with for instance free accommodation and meals, you should attach to your application a certificate of the benefits offered by your educational institution.